All about blogging – who is this for?

 Collaborations do not duplicate blog posts, rather they post original full blogs from contributors.
 These are then linked to appropriate blog posts from the contributor site.

 Guest posting has been the Holy Grail for many SEO experts and marketers in the past.
 Creating links back to your site was one of the criteria used by Google to determine PageRank.
 The greater page rank the more likely your target audience was likely to find you by searching via Google.
 (Or indeed any of the other popular search engines).
 While link backs still seem to have some credibility, it is diminishing.
 In fact, if Google suspects by your activity that you are simply writing guest posts with a view to increasing searchability, they will more likely put a black mark against your post.

 That’s not to say you shouldn’t guest post, but do it because you want to write really interesting and compelling information for your target market.

 Original articles are key

 Guest posts are great to extend the reach of your blog and to engage with potential readers or your target audience.
 In the early days, I used to post my blog on many industry-specific sites.
 However, posting duplicate blog posts on an array of different sites actually were detrimental to my own blog.
-I was given advice sometime in to change the header and footer paragraph and the title.
+I was given advice sometimes in to change the header and footer paragraph and the title.
 I have since found out though that this tactic doesn’t work.
 When search engines find duplicate content, they only rank one of the posts.
 Guess which post doesn’t rank?
 Of course, it’s usually the bloggers’ post on their own website or blog which doesn’t get indexed.
 All you are doing by posting the same blog everywhere is pushing search engines away from it.